gelven4sec/gelven4sec.github.io/_posts/2024-11-08-rogue_byte.md

     return 0;
 }
 ```
-It is now easily reusable in any code-base, and doesn't impact Rust's safety, so use it as much as you want.
+It is now easily reusable in any code-base and doesn't impact Rust's safety, so use it as much as you want.

 ## Detection